 According to Studio 9 and TrendHunter, Lucite is one of the 2018 home decor trends that will last well into 2020 and beyond.
 Newly’s super chic lucite tray is made of 100% recycled acrylic and the company guarantees that no harsh chemicals were used during the manufacturing of it.
 At 18” x 14” x 2.5”, the tray is perfect for displaying books, vases and groupings of small home decor items.

 Smooth, slick and luxurious, this rubber and brass coaster (or spoon rest) is the perfect home decor accessory for a posh kitchen, living room or home office.
+There would be nothing worse than getting drink residue on the brand new home office furniture that may have brought from somewhere similar to office monster.
+It’s important to keep any new furniture as clean as possible, and buying these coasters could be the perfect start.
 The best part(s)?
 Slash manufactures its entire line of products in the United States – employing your countrymen and women as well as reducing the environmental burden of around-the-world shipping – AND it makes them out of post consumer recycled rubber!
 Win.
 Win.
 And win.

 The Live Vessel company, established in 2015, is an environmentally sustainable and fair trade market in which makers can promote and sell their handmade products.
 The company promotes a whole health, zero waste lifestyle and is committed to supporting both The Honey Bee Conservancy as well as The Ocean Clean Up.
 This hand made, hand painted, super chic travel mug comes in 8 awesome colors, is sustainably manufactured and promotes the world wide population of pollinators.
 You cannot go wrong.